nicomon24/jekyll-now/_posts/2019-6-18-MineRL-Base.md

 - Model based: using the demonstrations to learn a model of the environment

 These are the first things that come to my mind, but we will see what happens next!
-In this post, we will approach the problem in one of its simpler configurations, first analyzing the corresponding dataset, and then applying a simple DQN to the environment.
+In this post, we will approach the problem in one of its simpler configurations, first analyzing the corresponding dataset, and then applying a simple DQN<sup>[^dqn]</sup> to the environment.

 # Domain Analysis
 In this particular part, we will only use the environment *MineRLNavigateDense-v0*, which is the easiest one.
 It requires to navigate to a given block (diamond), which is placed on the surface at a distance of 64 blocks.
 It is *dense*, i.e. the reward is shaped to point exactly to the block.
 We will use this property to use low values of gamma, since an almost greedy controller is good in this setting of dense reward.
 Also the dataset has the same task division, so we will focus on the same one.

 When we deal with offline datasets, it is always better to explore them a little bit, both to understand the problem better but also to cross-check that everything works fine.
-The basic action to do on the dataset is to call *data.seq_iter*, which creates a generator of sequences belonging to the same episode, return observations, actions, rewards and termination flags.
+The basic action to do on the dataset is to call *data.sarsd_iter\(\)*, which creates a generator of sequences belonging to the same episode, return observations, actions, rewards and termination flags.
 We can see an example of images returned by the dataset in the following image.
 The observation also contains a compass angle, pointing to a position in the proximity of the goal.
 In the following plot, we also show the reward per timestep inside the same episode, which has a value a bit lower than 1.0 (which is the reward of moving exactly one block towards the goal).

 ![Sequence of observations](/images/minerl/obs_sequence.png){:class="img-responsive" .center-image}
 ![Sequence of compass and reward](/images/minerl/compass_sequence.svg){:class="img-responsive" .center-image}